 Our first famous artist as a child is Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santíssima Trinidad Ruiz y Picasso (yes that is his whole name!).
-Today, however, he is known only as Pablo Picasso.
+Today, however, he is known as Pablo Picasso.
 He was born in Malaga, Spain, on October 25th, 1881.

 He was the only son of José Ruíz Blasco and María Picasso López, but they also had two daughters.
 His father was Assistant Drawing Artist at the School of Fine Arts in Malaga and curator of the Municipal Museum of Malaga.
-Hence he always encouraged Pablo in his art education.
+Hence he always encouraged little Pablo in his art education.

 Five years after the birth of Picasso, across the Atlantic Ocean, another talented child was born in 1886.
 This child went on to become one of the most important and famous artists in Brazil.

-Tarsila Aguiar do Amaral was born on the September 1st, 1886.
-She was the first daughter of José Estanislau do Amaral Filho and Lídia Dias de Aguiar and she also had six brothers.
+Tarsila Aguiar do Amaral was born on September 1st, 1886.
+She was the first daughter of José Estanislau do Amaral Filho and Lídia Dias de Aguiar and also had six brothers.
 Her family was rich, owning farms in the countryside of São Paulo.

-During these years, Tarsila had the privilege of living in and touring different cities in Europe.
+During these years, Amaral had the privilege of living in and touring different cities in Europe.
 Through this intimacy with the continent, she was heavily influenced by Surrealism and Cubism.
 As a result, she was responsible for bringing Modernism to Brazil.
 Surprisingly she wasn’t part of the group responsible for the Semana de Arte Moderna, in 1922.

 This painting belongs to her Pau-Brasil phase and is the Vale do Anhangabaú in São Paulo.
 The city has been an important center of modernity in Brazil.
 Her artworks definitely influenced Brazilian culture and artists over the years.
 Thus expanding the potential of the local culture despite the difficulties of the coups d’état in the country.

 Now let’s return to Spain, precisely to Figueres, Catalonia.
 Here, on May 11th, 1904 Salvador Felipe Jacinto Dalí y Domenech was born.
 He was the second child of Salvador Dalí y Cusi and Felipa Domenech Ferrés and was raised in a middle-class family.
 Tragically their first son passed away from a bout of gastroenteritis.

 Dalí was given the same name as his brother which was a strange experience for a child.
-As a result he thought he was actually the improved reincarnation of his brother.
+As a result, he thought he was actually the improved reincarnation of his brother.
 When he was three his sister, Anna Maria, was born.

-In 1921 Dalí enrolled in the Real Academia de Bellas Artes de San Fernando in Madrid where he met Buñuel and other artists.
+In 1921 Dalí enrolled in the Real Academia de Bellas Artes de San Fernando in Madrid where he met Luis Buñuel and other artists.
 Later, in 1922 the first Surrealist group was formed with André Breton, Max Ernst, Man Ray, and others.